Prolotherapy for TMJ

-Prolotherapy involves a series of injections designed to produce inflammation in the injured tissue.
-To appreciate the value of such a seemingly counterproductive measure, you need to know something about connective tissue and how the body normally repairs it.
+Proliferation therapy or prolotherapy for TMJ is a procedure that involves a series of injections designed to produce inflammation in the injured tissue.
+To understand how such a treatment works, let us first learn about connective tissue and how our body normally repairs it.

-The technique reactivates the healing process by injecting a mildly irritating substance — commonly a somewhat concentrated sugar solution along with the painkiller lidocaine — into the injured area to stimulate a temporary low-grade inflammation.
-In some cases, growth factors themselves may be injected.
+Prolotherapy reactivates the healing process by injecting a mildly irritating substance (a somewhat concentrated sugar solution and a painkiller called lidocaine) into the injured area to stimulate a temporary low-grade inflammation.
+Growth factors may also be injected depending on the patient’s case.

-With growth factors in place at the site of inflammation, new tissue is said to be produced that strengthens lax or unstable ligaments and tendons.
-The technique may even support damaged or degenerated cartilage, which normally does not repair itself, by strengthening the fibrous connective tissues that stabilize the area.
+By injecting growth factors at the site of inflammation, the body will be able to produce new tissue that can strengthen the lax or unstable ligaments and tendons.
+It may even support damaged or degenerated cartilage.

-Prolotherapy cannot correct mechanical problems like spinal stenosis, in which two bones pinch a nerve, nor does it reverse arthritic changes.
-But it may reduce or even eliminate the discomfort associated with arthritis by tightening the connective tissues that support an arthritic joint.
+Prolotherapy can’t reverse arthritic changes or correct mechanical problems like spinal stenosis, in which two bones pinch a nerve.
+However, since proliferation therapy can tighten the connective tissues that support an arthritic joint, it may be able to reduce or even eliminate the discomfort associated with arthritis.

-Prolotherapy is also now the subject of a controlled clinical trial sponsored by the National Center for Complementary and Alternative Medicine, part of the National Institutes of Health.
+In addition, prolotherapy is now the subject of a controlled clinical trial.
+It’s sponsored by the National Center for Complementary and Alternative Medicine, which is a part of the National Institutes of Health.

-Since prolotherapy is a nonsurgical technique, patients who are now facing surgery because all else has failed might consider trying it before having an operation.
-Unlike many drugs and surgery, prolotherapy has minimal side effects when performed by an experienced practitioner who uses sterile techniques.
-Patients may experience bruising and a temporary increase in pain in the injected area because of the induced inflammation.
-Rare risks include infection, headache, nerve irritation or allergic reaction.
+Since prolotherapy for TMJ is a nonsurgical technique, it’s ideal for patients who don’t want to undergo an operation.
+Compared to other drugs and surgery, proliferation therapy has minimal side effects, especially if performed using sterile techniques.
+Patients typically experience bruising and a temporary increase in pain in the injected area caused by the induced inflammation.